-The purpose of the elective modules on the 3rd semester is to offer students the opportunity of an individual study profile with academic immersion within the programme's subject area.
-The electives are planned by the individual academy offering the programme.
-Students may also follow electives at other institutions if they pay for their own transportation, overnight accommodation, etc.
+The purpose of the elective elements on the 3rd semester is to offer students the opportunity of an individual study profile with academic immersion within the programme's subject area.
+The elective elements are planned by the individual academy offering the programme.
+Students may also follow elective elements at other academies provided that they pay for their own transportation, overnight accommodation, etc.

-If there are less than 12 students signed up for an elective programme element, the Academy can choose to cancel the elective, and with less than 15 students, the number of lessons can be reduced.
+If there are less than 15 students signed up for an elective programme element, the Academy can choose to cancel the elective element or reduce the number of lessons.

-The Academy reserves the right to cap the number of participants in an elective programme element as well as restrict the amount of classes within a given subject.
+The Academy reserves the right to cap the number of participants in an elective element as well as restrict the amount of classes within a given subject.
 Therefore, we cannot guarantee that students will get their 1st priority.

 The elective elements are described in the curriculum's part 3 'Elective elements catalogue'.
-The electives' catalogue will be continuously updated, and the current electives' catalogue will be available at the start of the semester.
+The elective elements catalogue will be continuously updated, and the current elective elements catalogue will be available for each semester.